 A qualified person, on the other hand, is someone who “by possession of a recognized degree, certificate, or professional standing, or who by extensive knowledge, training, and experience, has successfully demonstrated his ability to solve or resolve problems relating to the subject matter, the work, or the project [29 CFR 1926.32(m)].”

-While the above definitions seem straightforward enough, their vagueness can become problematic in real life application.
+While the above definitions seem straightforward enough, their vagueness can become problematic in real-life application.
+Let’s learn more below.
+We also encourage you to review this technical bulletin for additional, detailed information.

 Who is a Competent Person?

-The term “competent person” is used in many Occupational Safety and Health Administration (OSHA) standards and documents.
+The term “competent person” is used in many OSHA standards and documents.
 By way of training and/or experience, a competent person is knowledgeable of applicable standards and is capable of identifying workplace hazards relating to the specific operation and has the authority to correct them and stop work if necessary.
 Some standards add additional specific requirements, which must be met by the competent person.
 Competency is demonstrated, not certified.

 - Competent persons must be able to recognize hazards but also be able to mitigate them.